ASE A2 Automatic Transmission Practice Test

-22. There is a whining noise coming from the front of the transmission that increases with engine speed.
+22. There's a whining noise coming from the front of an automatic transmission that increases with engine speed.
 This noise is present in all gears, including Park and Neutral.
-The MOST likely cause of this is the:
+The MOST likely cause of this noise is the:

 - A. Planetary gear set.